Lost Maples State Natural Area (LMSNA), most often simply called

 Golden-cheeked Warbler and Black-capped Vireo, both

-of which are numerous and fairly easy to see here.
+of which are possible to see here, only the warbler

 There are many species from east and west found here.